Rocketry: The Nambi Effect: Theatrical

 In September 2021, following the announcement of theatres reopening in Maharashtra after COVID-related closures, Madhavan initially announced that the film would be theatrically released on 1 April 2022 in the six languages (Hindi, Tamil, English, Malayalam, Telugu, Kannada).
 However, the release date was postponed and the English version did not have a theatrical release.
 Finally, the film was released theatrically worldwide on 1 July 2022.

 The film was distributed worldwide by Yash Raj Films and Phars Film Co.
 LLC, with UFO Moviez additionally acquiring the film's distribution rights in North India.
 The film's Tamil version was distributed by Udhayanidhi Stalin's Red Giant Movies in Tamil Nadu, and AGS Cinemas joining as the official multiplex partner.

 Home media

 The Tamil version of Rocketry film began streaming on Amazon Prime Video from 26 July 2022.
 The Hindi version began streaming on Voot Select from 29 July.
-The Tamil version had its television premiere via Kalaignar TV on 11 June 2023.